apache/parquet-format/Encryption.md

 |-----------------|------------------|------------------------------|----------------|

-In the AES_GCM_CTR_V1 algorithm, column pages and self-references are encrypted with AES CTR.
+In the AES_GCM_CTR_V1 algorithm, the column pages are encrypted with AES CTR.
-For each page or self-reference, the CTR encryption buffer is comprised of a nonce and ciphertext, described in the Algorithms section.
+For each page, the CTR encryption buffer is comprised of a nonce and ciphertext, described in the Algorithms section.
 The length of the encryption buffer (a 4-byte little endian) is written to the output stream, followed by the buffer itself.

 |length (4 bytes) | nonce (12 bytes) | ciphertext (length-12 bytes) |
 |-----------------|------------------|------------------------------|

-For a self-reference, `offset` points to the beginning of the 4-byte length and `size` is the size of the complete encrypted module, including the length, nonce, ciphertext, and GCM tag when present.
-The encryption buffer of a self-reference must therefore fit the 4-byte length field, which limits it to 2 GiB as for any other module.
-A value whose encryption buffer would exceed this limit must be stored as an external reference (`uri`) instead of a self-reference.

 ### 5.2 Crypto structures